 But the field is growing and there’s a demand for sonographers.
-According to the BLS, jobs in the field will grow by 14% from 2020 to 2030.
+According to the BLS, jobs in the field will grow by 15 percent, faster than average, through 2031.

 Don’t hesitate to take these steps toward an ultrasound technician career by getting your education.
 You’re already ahead of the game by doing your research, so learn more by discovering programs that are right for you.